 The five-fruit platter is another must-have for the Tet festival.
 Again, from one region to another the fruits are different.
-In the North of Vietnam, we have bananas, grapefruits, persimmons, tangerines and kumquats while in the South, we favour watermelon, papaya, mango, pineapple, coconut or dragon fruit.
+In the North of Vietnam, we have bananas, grapefruits, persimmons, tangerines, and kumquats while in the South, we favor watermelon, papaya, mango, pineapple, coconut, or dragon fruit.
 The tray with the 5 well-arranged fruits will then be placed on the ancestral altar.

 At the end of the meal, the guests meet in front of a cup of tea accompanied by candied dried fruits.
 Treats delight children but also visitors who will come to visit the family to present their wishes.

-The Tet of the Year of the Ox 2021 in Vietnam will take place for a week from February 10 to February 16, 2021.
+The Tet of the Year of the Dragon 2024 in Vietnam will take place for a week from February 10 to February 16, 2024.